 Filters trap dust, pollen and other contaminants from your residence’s air, keeping airflow healthy.
 Neglecting it will impact your house’s indoor air quality and your air conditioner’s efficiency.

 In some situations a dirty filter may even damage your system or cause it to malfunction.
 Regularly changing it will keep the inside of your air conditioner cleaner and airflow more consistent.

-If someone in your home has allergies, asthma or other respiratory conditions, ask our Experts about how a HEPA filter or whole-home air purifier can relieve symptoms.
+If someone in your home has allergies, asthma or other respiratory conditions, ask our Experts about how a HEPA filter can relieve symptoms.